hallucigenia-sparsa/seqtime/vignettes/seqtime_tour.md

 library(seqtime)
 ```

-Then, we generate a time series with Ricker's model.
-For this, we have to specify the number of species in the community as well as the interaction matrix that describes
+Then, we generate a time series with the Ricker community model.
+For this, we have to specify the number of species N as well as the interaction matrix A that describes their interactions.
-their interactions.
 We generate an interaction matrix with a specified connectance c at random.
+The connectance gives the percentage of realized arcs out of all possible arcs (arc means that the
+edge is directed).
 The diagonal values, which represent intra-species competition, are set to a negative value.
-In addition, we introduce a high percentage of negative edges to avoid explosions.
+In addition, we introduce a high percentage of negative arcs to avoid explosions.

 ```r